Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-3d-pan-effect.md

 }
 ```

-This will set up a simple state that returns a local image to our screen.
+This will create a simple state that returns a local image to our screen.

 However, we need to tell Flutter where it can render this particular image.